Skip to Content

 Plates, Mugs, Forks, Cutting Board, and Knife

-We brought our collapsible Sea to Summit bowls and our trusty Snow Peak camping sporks.
-But we totally forget to bring a cutting board.
+But we totally forgot to bring a cutting board.
 We have this fancy (and amazing) Snow Peak cutting board and knife set.
+It’s a bit too heavy for backpacking, but it’s perfect for car camping.
 It folds down so it doesn’t take up much space – I don’t know why we didn’t bring it!
-We also brought our Snow Peak double-wall insulated mugs to keep our drinks warm for longer.

 Dishwashing Supplies

-We brought a small pot scraper, a tiny microfibre cloth, and some Dr. Bronner’s biodegradable soap.
 There are sinks for doing the dishes at the campground, but they ask you not to put food into them as it clogs the drains.
 Parks Canada provides a few plastic washbasins.
 Heat up a bit of water on your stove, then do dishes in the washbasin.
 Strain out the food particles, then pour the soapy water down the sink and put the food particles in the garbage.

 Small Soft-Sided Cooler

-You aren’t allowed to bring hard-sided coolers to Lake O’Hara.
-But you can bring a small soft-sided cooler either as one of your two small bags, or tucked inside a larger bag.
 Your cooler has to fit inside the 24″ cube-shaped bear lockers at the campground so pick a small one.
 Use ice packs or pack your ice inside ziploc bags to avoid a wet mess inside.

 Food